VirtuosoResearch/Scalable-finetuning/README.md

 ## Overview

-This code implements a fast method for **Es**timation of fine-tuning model losses using **Grad**ients (GradEx).
-Given a list subsets of tasks, this method can estimate the LM fine-tuning losses on the subsets, without repeated model fine-tuning.
+This code implements a fast method for the **Es**timation of fine-tuning model losses using **Grad**ients (GradEx).
+Given a list of subsets of tasks, this method can estimate the LM fine-tuning losses on the subsets, without repeated model fine-tuning.
 It trades off the repeated model fine-tuning with solving logistic regression using gradients as features.
 It can be applied in subset selection problems to perform task/data selection in fine-tuning language models.
-We provide the code for experiments of chain-of-thought fine-tuning and intruction fine-tuning.
+We provide the code for experiments of chain-of-thought fine-tuning and instruction fine-tuning.

 ### Requirements

-To build up the environment, please run following commands.
+To build up the environment, please run the following commands.

 ```bash
 conda create -n gradex python=3.10